 Minibars represent everything that’s wrong with full-service hotels, according to many disenchanted guests.

 “Hate them,” says Gene Plantz, a computer consultant from Hoffman Estates, Ill.
 “If you even look at the mini-fridge the wrong way, you get a bill for $100.”

 It isn’t only the steep markups — $7 for a bottle of water that should cost only $1 — that bothers guests.
 It’s the lengths to which some resorts will go to collect minibar revenues.

 David Eccleston, a retired programmer from Fort Lauderdale, remembers checking into a hotel in Hong Kong several years ago.

 “I saw the high price of a Coke in the minibar, so I didn’t take it,” he recalls.
 He bought a soda from an outside vending machine, and when he was done with it, he left the empty can in the trash inside his room.

 Of course, there’s also the shock of the bill.
-Joan Wallace, a retirement planning consultant from Boise, says even if she doesn’t flinch at the price of a $20 beverage, her employer does.
-“They don’t appreciate those types of expenses on my account,” she says, adding that she prefers to empty the minibar of overpriced items and use it for items she buys at a grocery store.
+Joan Wallace is a retirement planning consultant from Boise.
+She says even if she doesn’t flinch at the price of a $20 beverage, her employer does.
+“They don’t appreciate those types of expenses on my account,” she says.
+She prefers to empty the minibar of overpriced items and use it for items she buys at a grocery store.

 Alas, that doesn’t always work.
 Some hotels will charge you for the privilege of emptying and then restocking the minibar, or for having a refrigerator delivered to your room.